Provinces of South Africa: History

-The Union of South Africa was established in 1910 by combining four British colonies: Cape Colony; Natal Colony; Transvaal Colony; Orange River Colony.
+The Union of South Africa was established in 1910 by combining four British colonies: Cape Colony, Natal Colony, Transvaal Colony, and Orange River Colony.
 The last two were, before the Second Boer War, independent republics known as the South African Republic and the Orange Free State.
-These colonies became the four original provinces of the Union: Cape Province; Transvaal Province; Natal Province; Orange Free State Province.
+These colonies became the four original provinces of the Union: Cape Province, Natal Province, Transvaal Province, and Orange Free State Province.